President by right of age of the Bundestag

-The President by right of age (Alterspräsident) is the longest-serving member of the German Bundestag (until 2017 the oldest by age).
+The president by right of age (Alterspräsident) is the longest-serving member of the German Bundestag (until 2017 the oldest by age).

 Role

 The role of the President by right of age is defined in the standing rules of the Bundestag: Currently (since 2017), the position is held by the longest-serving member of parliament, with discontinuous terms of office being added together.
 If two members of parliament have been in office for the same length of time, age is decisive.
 Before a change to the standing rules in 2017, the position was held by the oldest member.

-He or she shall preside over the Bundestag, whenever the whole Presidium of the Bundestag (president and vice presidents) is vacant or incapacitated.
+The president by right of age presides over the Bundestag, whenever the whole Presidium of the Bundestag (president and vice presidents) is vacant or incapacitated.
 This is usually the case during the opening session of each legislative term, over which the President by right of age presides until a President of the Bundestag has been elected and accepted the election.
-For this purpose, he is authorized to appoint temporary secretaries, who remain in office until the election of regular secretaries in a later session.
-Apart from the opening session, he or she shall also preside over the Bundestag at any given time, if both the President and all Vice Presidents are incapable of attending.
+For this purpose, they are authorized to appoint temporary secretaries, who remain in office until the election of regular secretaries in a later session.
+It is common practice for the President by right of age to give the first speech of the new legislative period.

+Apart from the opening session, the president by right of age also presides over the Bundestag at any time, if both the President and all Vice Presidents are incapable of attending.
 This has only happened once so far: On 18 April 1958 President of the Bundestag Eugen Gerstenmaier had to give up the chairmanship of the session without one of the Vice Presidents being present at the time.
-Kurt Pohle, the fifteenth oldest and oldest member present at the time, took over the chairmanship for a short time until Vice President Carlo Schmid arrived and replaced him.
+Kurt Pohle, the oldest member present at the time, took over the chairmanship for a short time until Vice President Carlo Schmid arrived and replaced him.

-Ahead of the 2017 election, with the right-wing populist party Alternative for Germany likely to enter Bundestag, the party's Lower Saxony state list included Wilhelm von Gottberg, who would have become the president by right of age due to being the oldest member.
-However, due to his Holocaust denial comments, the rules were changed to prevent him from serving in the role, so that instead it would be held by the longest-serving member.
+Ahead of the 2017 election, with the right-wing populist party Alternative for Germany likely to enter Bundestag and one of its members likely to become the president by right of age due to being the oldest member.
+To prevent this, the rules were changed, so that instead of the oldest it would be held by the longest-serving member.

-It is common practice for the President by right of age to give the first speech of the new legislative period, in which he outlines what he considers to be important tasks for Parliament in the coming years.

 There have been cases in which the longest-serving or oldest MP has declined to hold the position: Konrad Adenauer, for example, who was the oldest member of the Bundestag for many years, set the precedent of a sitting chancellor renouncing the dignity.
 In this case, according to standing rules, he is replaced by the MP who has served the second longest time (previously: the next oldest).